Methodology

 Phase 03

-The certification letter
+The conformance validation letter

 Validity and renewal